khyateed/Movie-Data-Analysis/README.md

 3. A **Non-technical presentation**
 4. A **Blog post**

+Keep in mind that the audience for these deliverables is not only your teacher, but also potential employers.
+Employers will look at your project deliverables to evaluate multiple skills, including coding, modeling, communication, and domain knowledge.
+You will want to polish these as much as you can, both during the course and afterwards.

+We provide a few resources to help you understand what makes for good deliverables.
-Refer to the rubric associated with this assignment for detailed information about the deliverable requirements.
+- The rubric associated with this assignment
+- [A project template, with an example for reference][].

 ### GitHub Repository

-TBD
+Your GitHub repository is the public-facing version of your project that your instructors and potential employers will see - make it as accessible as you can.
+At a minimum, it should contain all your project files and a README.md file that summarizes your project and helps visitors navigate the repository.

 ### Jupyter Notebook

-TBD
+Your Jupyter Notebook is the primary source of information about your analysis.
+At a minimum, it should contain or import all of the code used in your project and walk the reader through your project from start to finish.
+You may choose to use multiple Jupyter Notebooks in your project, but you should have one that provides a full project overview as a point of entry for visitors.

 ### Non-Technical Presentation

-- Your target audience is non-technical people interested in using your findings to make decisions for creating movies.
-- We recommend using Google Slides, PowerPoint or Keynote to create your presentation.
+Your non-technical presentation is your opportunity to communicate clearly and concisely about your project and it's real-world relevance.
+The target audience should be people with limited technical knowledge who may be interested in leveraging your project.
+For Phase 1, these would be Microsoft executives interested in making decisions about movie development.
+We recommend using Google Slides, PowerPoint or Keynote to create your presentation.
-- Your presentation must be saved as a `presentation.pdf` file in your repository.

-### Blog Post Must-Haves
+### Blog Post

-Refer to the [Blogging Guidelines](https://github.com/learn-co-curriculum/dsc-welcome-blogging-v2-1) for blog requirements and ideas.

-## The Process

-### Getting Started
+Your blog post is your opportunity to communicate to a wider audience about your project or what you've learned while doing it.
+The target audience is your peers in the broader data science community.
+Refer to the [blogging guidelines][] for blog requirements and ideas.

-### Submitting your Project
+## Submitting your Project

-**NEEDS OVERHAUL**

-You’re almost done!
-In order to submit your project for review, include the following links to your work in the corresponding fields on the right-hand side of Learn.

-1. **GitHub Repo:** Now that you’ve completed your project in Jupyter Notebooks, push your work to GitHub and paste that link to the right.
-(If you need help doing so, review the resources [here](https://docs.google.com/spreadsheets/d/1CNGDhjcQZDRx2sWByd2v-mgUOjy13Cd_hQYVXPuzEDE/edit#gid=0).)
-_Reminder: Make sure to also add and commit a pdf of your non-technical presentation to the repository with a file name of presentation.pdf._
-2. **Blog Post:** Include a link to your blog post.
+To submit your project, you will need to create and upload PDF versions of the four project deliverables.

+### Presentation Submission

+1. Save or export your presentation as a PDF from the program you created it in.
+2. Give it appropriate file name (e.g. `presentation.pdf`).
-3. **Record Walkthrough:** Include a link to your video walkthrough.
+3. Include a copy of the PDF in your GitHub repository.

-Hit "I'm done" to wrap it up.
-You will receive an email in order to schedule your review with your instructor.
+### GitHub Repository Submission

+1. Navigate to the root directory of your repository in your browser (we recommend Google Chrome).
+2. Save the webpage as a PDF using the browser's Print functionality ([Google Chrome Save to PDF instructions])

+### Jupyter Notebook & Blog Submission

+1. Open your Notebook/blog in your browser (we recommend Google Chrome).
+2. Save the webpage as a PDF using the browser's Print functionality ([Google Chrome Save to PDF instructions])

+### Submitting in Canvas

+You can submit all four files as a single submission in the "File Upload" box toward the bottom of this page.
+There should currently be a "Choose File" button to upload a single file, but there will be no location to upload additional files.
+To upload more files, you must click the "Add Another File" link in the submission box - you will need to do this multiple times to submit all four files.
+Once all four files are included in your submission, hit the blue "Submit Assignment" button.

 ## Project Review

-You have until the end of the week to present your project and submit your project.
-Project submissions are due at the end of project week, and will be reviewed by teachers on the Monday or Tuesday of the following week.
+You have until the end of the week to present and submit your project.
+Your review process will depend on whether you passed the code challenge.

+### Passed Code Challenge: Check for Completion

+Your teacher will review your project to ensure that you have submitted all of the required project deliverables, but will not use a rubric to formally score it.
+All students must complete all project deliverables to proceed to the next phase.

+### Did Not Pass Code Challenge: Rubric Scoring

-If you did not pass the code challenge, your teacher will use the rubric in Canvas associated with this assignment to grade your submission and presentation.
+If you did not pass the code challenge, your teacher will use the rubric in Canvas associated with this assignment to grade your submission.
 You can earn 0, 1, or 2 points on each element.
 You will receive a final 1-5 score based on the percentage of available points you earn.
 A score of 3 or higher is considered passing.

 *  0% to 29% = 1
 * 30% to 49% = 2